jonghall/ibmcloud-terraform-vpc/readme.md

 # vpc-ibm-terraform-provider
-This project is currently based on internal_v0.16.0 of the IBM Cloud Terraform provider which has implemented for follwoing IBM Cloud RIAS API
+This project is currently based on [internal_v0.16.0](https://github.ibm.com/blueprint/vpc-ibm-terraform-provider) of the IBM Cloud Terraform provider which has implemented for following IBM Cloud RIAS API
 The Internal release of ibm-terraform-provider with VPC supports for:

 ## Current support